Python While Loops – Repeat Until You're Done!

 print(i)

-🔹This loop skips printing the number 3 and continues with the next iteration — neat for filtering unwanted cases!
+🔹 This loop skips printing the number 3 and continues with the next iteration — neat for filtering unwanted cases!

-Example 5: Loops with Else
+Example 5: While with else

 Python